80113hunterhsu/variable-tester-v2/README.md

 ```bash
 xattr -cr "/Applications/Variable Tester.app"
 ```
-or download the `remove-quarantine.sh` script and run it after extraction.
+or download the `remove-quarantine.command` script and run it after extraction.

 ## Usage